 An entertaining series, building on the traditions of the hard-boiled genre just enough to have a hell of a lot of fun with them, and a protagonist that is human enough to be more than another swinging dick.

-And as if that wasn't enough, the original books sported excellent covers, with their beautiful painted covers, by then up-and-coming illustrator Owen Smith, successfully evoking the days of the pulps.
+And as if that wasn’t enough, the original books sported excellent covers, by then up-and-coming illustrator Owen Smith, successfully evoking the days of the pulps.
 Sometimes, it seems, you can judge a book by its cover.
 Recommended.

 And then, nothing…

-Until 2014, when Brash Books re-released them, in paperback and e-book.
-But without, alas, the original covers.
+Until 2014, when Lee Goldberg’s Brash Books re-released them from obscurity, in paperback and e-book.
+Although without, alas, the original covers.

 Rocky Mountain Eyes